Ankitv003/Scrimba-React-Practice/README.md

 The repository contains multiple projects, each located in its own directory.
 Below is a brief overview of each project:
 - Project 1 - Digital Business Card
 - Project 2 - Travel Journal
+- Project 3 - Meme Generator(soon to be uploaded..)